nordlow/compiler-benchmark/README.md

 - C# (using `mcs`), and
 - Java (using `javac`).

-A subset of these can be install via the script `./install-compilers.sh` in this repo.
+A subset of these can be installed on Ubuntu (tested on 20.04) via the script `./install-compilers.sh` in this repo.

 ## How it works